-S. No. Nature of Malpractices/Improper conduct Punishment INO.
-1. Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the student which can be used as an aid in the subject of the examination) 2 Uses objectionable, abusive or offensive language in the answer paper or in letters to the examiners or writes to the examiner requesting him to award pass marks Cancellation of the performance in that subject.
+S. Nature of Malpractices/Improper Punishment No. conduct 1 4444 1.
+Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the student which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only.
+2 Uses objectionable, abusive or offensive language in the answer paper or in letters to the examiners or writes to the examiner requesting him to award pass marks Cancellation of the performance in that subject.
 3 Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
 Cancellation of the performance in that subject and all other subjects the candidate has appeared including practical examinations and project work of that semester / year examinations.
 4 Gives assistance or guidance or receives it from any other student orally or by any other body language methods or communicates through cell phones with any other student or persons in or outside the exam hall in respect of any matter.
 Expulsion from the examination hall and cancellation of the performance in that subject only of all the students involved.
 In case of an outsider, he will be handed over to the p is registered against him olice and a case 5 Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the student is appearing.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects including practical examinations and project work of that semester/year